Hairstyles, especially braids, walk a thin line between being fashionable and being inappropriate.

 The inverted version of the Dutch braid, the French braid, was first recorded as being worn by women in North Africa.
 Also like the Dutch braid, anyone can wear French braids without it being cultural appropriation.

-So, while Dutch braids were first originated in South Africa nearly 5000 years ago, they don’t hold any important cultural significance like other hairstyles like dreadlocks.
+So, while Dutch braids were first originated in Africa nearly 5000 years ago, they don’t hold any important cultural significance like other hairstyles like dreadlocks.

 Dutch braids were so popular in the Netherlands and other places throughout the world for thousands of years that wearing them now is not considered cultural appropriation.